cosminbasca/surfrdf/docs/source/resources_classes.rst

 RDF triples that describe this resource are available as object attributes.
 SuRF follows "prefix_predicate" convention for attribute names.
 For example, ``foaf:knows`` predicate maps to ``foaf_knows`` attribute in a SuRF resource.
-The attributes are instances of :class:`surf.resource.value.ResourceValue` class.
+The attributes are instances of :class:`surf.resource.value.LazyResourceLoader` class.
 They are list-like, with some extra convenience functions:

 .. doctest::